jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 We have made it easier to create an instance of AdapTable by providing a static constructor.

-This comes with the advantage of being able to return an [Adaptable API](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) object that you can use to access all features of AdapTable at runtime.
+This comes with the added bonus that the constructor returns an [Adaptable API](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) object that you can use to access all features of AdapTable at runtime.
 So, instead of:

 ```ts
 const blotter = new AdaptableBlotter(adaptableOptions)